Project

 The area of the site is approximately 105 hectares.
 Access to the site is granted via an existing entrance on the Glenbane Road.

-Planning permission was originally granted in 2015 for six turbines with a rotor diameter of 80m and a maximum tip height of 100m.
-However, due to changes in turbine models, Energia Renewables are currently preparing a new planning application to amend these consented dimensions in line with improved turbine technology and availability.
+Planning permission was originally granted in 2015 for 6 turbines with a rotor diameter of 80 m and a maximum tip height of 100 m.
+However, due to changes in turbine models, Energia Renewables have submitted a new planning application to amend these consented dimensions in line with improved turbine technology and availability.
+You can view this submission on the NI Planning Portal (LA10/2024/1174/F).

 Planning amendments